peterhxk/CybersecSystemProg/README.md

 # Cybersecurity & Systems Programming
-Here includes my coding assignments from the class Introduction to Software Systems, involving Bash Scripts and C, ie. names in () are file names
+Here includes my coding assignments from the class Introduction to Software Systems, involving low-level network server systems, Bash Scripts and C, ie. names in () are file names

 # Navigate to Bash folder
 (ReadLog)